Pegasus Seiya: Saint Seiya: Next Dimension

+Saint Seiya: Heaven Chapter

+In Saint Seiya: Heaven Chapter, Seiya has lost his memories of his life as Pegasus Bronze Saint, living with his older sister Seika after reuniting with her.

 As Pegasus Tenma

 Tenma is Seiya's incarnation in the 18th century, who appears in Kurumada's Saint Seiya: Next Dimension and Shiori Teshirogi's Saint Seiya: The Lost Canvas manga.
 Tenma is a childhood friend of Alone, Hades' chosen body in that time.

 In other media

 While Seiya often wears the Sagittarius Cloth in the manga and anime, he does not become its official wielder until Saint Seiya Omega and Episode.G Assassin.

 Seiya appears in Toei's Saint Seiya movies, facing new enemies that threaten the world.
-In the Saint Seiya: Heaven Chapter – Overture canonical movie, which takes place after the events of anime Saint Seiya: The Hades Chapter, Seiya is cursed by Hades' sword and in a coma, while the Gods of Olympus and the Angels attack Athena and the Bronze Saints.
-After recovering from his coma, Seiya goes to the Sanctuary to reclaim his Pegasus Bronze Cloth.
-After reaching Saori, Seiya is cured by Athena' staff and recovers his Cosmos to defeat the Moon Goddess Artemis's Angel Toma, who is revealed to be Marin's long-lost younger brother.
+In the Saint Seiya: Heaven Chapter – Overture canonical movie, which takes place after the events of the OVA Saint Seiya: The Hades Chapter, Seiya is in a coma after being cursed by Hades' sword, while the Gods of Olympus and the Angels attack Athena and the Bronze Saints.
+After recovering from his coma, Seiya goes to the Sanctuary to reclaim his Pegasus Final Bronze Cloth.
+After reaching Saori, Seiya is cured by Athena's staff and recovers his Cosmos to defeat the Moon Goddess Artemis's Angel Toma, who is revealed to be Marin's long-lost younger brother.
 Although Seiya confronts the Sun God Apollo and manages to wound him, the conclusion of their fight is not shown; instead, the climax of the movie shows Seiya apparently becoming reacquainted with Saori.
 It was explained in the Japanese DVD audio commentary with director Shigeyasu Yamauchi that, since Seiya and Saori's greatest strength was their love and trust for each other, Apollo erased their memories so that they would not regain the will to rebel against the gods.